 - Deploy: AWS CodeDeploy / AWS CloudFormation / AWS Elastic beanstalk / AWS OpsWorks

 - Invoke: Specify a custom function to invoke e.g. AWS Lambda

 - Approval: Publish the SNS topic for manual approval

 For services like AWS CodeDeploy, CloudFormation, AWS Beanstalk, and AWS OpsWorks you can apply several deployment strategies.
 Each has its pros and cons.

-The cheat sheet below shows the types of deployments and shows how good they rank on these columns: impact, deploy time, zero downtime, rollback process, and deploy target.
+The cheat sheet below shows the types of deployments and shows how well they rank on these columns: impact, deployment time, zero downtime, rollback process, and deploy target.